LennyTai/Github-Learning/README.md

 # IBM-Watson-Studio
-Import file from IBM Watson Studio for Capston Project
+Import files from IBM Watson Studio for Capston Project